The board

 Correspondent for Sicily Region, Italy and Advisor for government-citizens relations on issues related to conflicts and immigration

-Currently attending University of Amsterdam
+Currently attending SciencesPo Paris Campus of Reims

 Alexandre Masson